Cleddau Bridge: History

 The final cost of construction was £11.83 million and the bridge was opened to traffic on 20 March 1975.
 The £7 million of overspend was attributed to design changes made due to the Merrison Committee's recommendations.
 This was covered by a £3 million out-of-court settlement between the County Council and the consulting engineers and a £4 million interest-free loan from the Government that was repayable over 40 years.
 885,900 crossings were made during the bridge's first year in operation.

 It was originally called the Milford Haven Bridge.

 The ferry service between Hobbs Point and Neyland ceased when the construction of the Cleddau Bridge was completed in 1975.
-The ferry Cleddau King was sold, modified by Harland and Wolff of Belfast and put into operation as a reserve Portaferry–Strangford ferry in Northern Ireland.
+The ferry Cleddau King was sold, modified by Harland & Wolff of Belfast and put into operation as a reserve Portaferry–Strangford ferry in Northern Ireland.

 Formerly, tolls were collected on the south side of the bridge from traffic travelling in both directions.
 Toll booths with barriers were introduced in September 2004 to reduce the number of vehicles driving through without paying.
 The bridge has been toll-free since 28 March 2019.